What Is a Content Audit and Why Does Every Website Need One?

 By Digital Strategy Force

 Most websites treat publishing as a one-directional process where content goes live and stays live indefinitely regardless of whether it serves any purpose.
-The DSF Content Health Scorecard scores every page across four dimensions — relevance, performance, accuracy, and structure — revealing which content to keep, which to improve, and which is actively dragging down every page around it.
+The DSF Content Health Scorecard scores every page across four dimensions — relevance, performance, accuracy, and structure — revealing.

 What a Content Audit Actually Is